Taiizor/stormkit-io/ERROR_HANDLING_IMPROVEMENTS.md

 ## Summary

 Implemented comprehensive error handling improvements across the Stormkit codebase with structured error wrapping, context management, and better error classification.
+This update has been applied to **ALL major files** in the project.

 ## Changes Made